NaskoVasilev/JudgeSystem/README.md

 * Automapper, SendGrid, jQuery, Bootstrap

 ## Project Architecture
 * Data access layer - works with the database using Entity Franework Core 2.2, this layer is independent from the others.
-It consists of two other layers
+It consists of two other layers:
   * Domain Layer - contains all entities, enums.
 Classes which represent tables in the database
   * Persistence Layer - contains database context, all configurations, migrations and data seeding logic.
 It is responsible for data persistance.
 Here is implmented Repository desing pattern which help us to accomplish more abstraction between data access logic and business logic.
 As a result we can our database provider without making so many changes to the code.
 For example we can chnage MS SQL with MongoDB without changing some business logic.
 * Business Layer - main logic of the appliaction.
 It depends only on Data access layer but it uses repositories to access data so the coupling is very loose.
 It can be reuced in multiple appliactions.
 For example if we want to create some mobile version of the system, can reuse logic in this layer and we should also implement the new user intreface.